akikuno/bioinformatics-workflow/README.md

 ```
 conda activate ngs_analysis
 ```
-From the second time on, you can skip step 1 and 2.
+You can skip step 1 and 2 from the second time on.